ascarter/dotfiles-legacy/README.md

 # Dotfiles configuration

-dotfiles for macOS, Linux, and Windows
+dotfiles for POSIX operating systems

+The dotfiles configuration works for macOS and Ubuntu/Pop Linux including WSL.
+It is untested with other Linux distributions but should be adaptable generally.

 ## Layout

 * `bin` - useful scripts
 * `conf` - configuration scripts symlinked in home directory
-* `powershell` - PowerShell configuration
 * `themes` - various theme files
 * `zsh` - `${ZDOTDIR}` with zsh configuration

-An optional init script for each platform is available to install useful packages.
-Requirements are listed for each platform if the init script is not used.
-An install script to install development tools is available as well.

-## Unix

-The dotfiles configuration works for macOS and Ubuntu Linux including WSL.
-It is untested with other Linux distributions but should be adaptable generally.
+An optional install script is available to provision base packages and bootstrap dotfiles.
+Other scripts are available for installing packages for development and servers.

 ### Requirements